ilanschnell/bitarray/doc/variable_length.rst

     >>> bytes(stream)
     b'other stuff'

-The variable length format is similar to LEB128.
-A single byte can store bitarrays up to 4 element, every additional byte stores up to 7 more elements.
+The variable-length format is similar to LEB128.
+A single byte can store bitarrays up to 4 elements; every additional byte stores up to 7 more elements.
-The most significant bit of each byte indicated whether more bytes follow.
+The most significant bit of each byte indicates whether more bytes follow.
 In addition, the first byte contains 3 bits which indicate the number of padding bits at the end of the stream.
 Here is an example of encoding ``bitarray('01010110111001110')``: